neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 Follow the on-screen prompts.
 For this case, we have:

 - 1 fluid exo file, which is named `pebble.exo` (you only need to provide `pebble` as the name)
-- 0 solid exo files (this is nonzero when NekRS is solving for both fluid and solid domains)
+- 0 solid exo files (this is nonzero when NekRS is solving for both fluid and solid domains; in this example, we apply a surface heat flux, but are not actually solving for temperature in the solid.)
 - 0 periodic surface pairs (this is nonzero when applying periodic boundary conditions)
 - output file name is `pebble.re2` (you only need to provide `pebble` as the output name)

 This will create a mesh named `pebble.re2`.
 NekRS is a spectral element code, which means that the solution in each element is represented as an $N$-th order Lagrange polynomial (in each direction).
 An illustration for a 5th-order NekRS solution is shown in [gll_mesh] for a 2-D element.
 Each